 - Projects run by young people with an affiliation to a religious group may be considered, however projects must not be religious in their purpose or content.

 Do I have to be in a group to get funding?

-It’s always good to get people onboard to help with your project, but you can make your grant application as an individual.
+It’s always good to get people on board to help with your project, but you can make your grant application as an individual.
 We are really keen on supporting groups of young people to run projects through this fund.